faizaan1abd/mslearn-openai/Instructions/Labs/prompt-engg-intro.md

 Completion: <Answer>
 ```
 ### Few-shot Format
-Given the standard format above, one popular and effective technique to prompting is referred to as few-shot prompting where we provide multiple examples.
+Given the standard format above, one popular and effective technique for prompting is referred to as few-shot prompting, where we provide multiple examples.
 Few-shot prompts can be formatted as follows:

 ```
 <Question>?